abhaypratap08/PatraKosh/README.md

-# PatraKosh - VCentralized File Repository System
+# PatraKosh - Centralized File Repository System

 **PatraKosh** is a modern, desktop file storage solution inspired by Dropbox, built with **JavaFX** and **MySQL**.
 Enjoy a beautiful, intuitive interface for uploading, downloading, searching, and securely managing your files.